rutwik777/LinearRegression_Explained/README.md

 df.info()
 ```
 ## 5. Perform Visualisations
-We use seaborn library to visualize
+We use several function from seaborn library to visualize.
+Seaborn is built on MatplotLib library with is built on MATLAB.
+So people experienced with MATLAB/OCTAVE will find it syntax similar.

 [Pairplot](https://seaborn.pydata.org/generated/seaborn.pairplot.html) is quickly used to plot multiple pairwise bivariate distributions
 ```python